-Mr. Otsu attended all eight meetings of the Board of Directors and all eight meetings of the Audit & Supervisory Board.
-He has received reports on Group companies' and the Company's audits.
-In addition, he has been providing advice and proposals to ensure the appropriateness and suitability of the decision-making of the Board of Directors, including providing opinions taking advantage of his experience in management consulting focused on the realm of accounting and finance, and as a professor and lecturer at a variety of educational institutions.
+Mr. Otsu attended all seven meetings of the Board of Directors and all eight meetings of the Audit & Supervisory Board, and five of the six meetings of the Governance Committee held during the fiscal year.
+While receiving reports on the Company's and the Group companies' audits, he provides advice and recommendations to ensure the appropriateness and suitability of the decision-making of the Board of Directors by offering his opinions, taking advantage of his experience in management consulting focused on the realm of accounting and finance, and as a professor and lecturer at a variety of educational institutions.
+In addition, at the Governance Committee meetings, he expresses his opinions that lead to the improvement of corporate governance based on the aforementioned abundant experience.